Skip to main content

 Frequently Asked Questions

-Seven Doors is a platformer game with mystery theme.
+Seven Doors is a survival platformer game with horror and mystery themes.

 Seven Doors is available on Nintendo Switch, Xbox Series X|S, PC, PlayStation 5 and others.